 The Mud Dogs Band

 COMMON COVID-19 QUESTIONS

 Q: What actions are you recommending clients take if they have shows currently booked this summer?

 A: When it comes to Covid-19, our clients really fall into two categories.
 Those who have near-term weddings that directly fall within government shelter-in-place restricted dates, and those who are booked 1-3+ months in the future who are unsure of what might happen with the pandemic or any regulations.
-Every state is a little different, but thankfully most of the government shelter-in-place regulations have been lifted or are set to expire soon.
-In either case, we are diligently working with all of our clients to find a mutually agreeable date to reschedule, while at the same time applying any existing non-refundable payments to future dates within a reasonable amount of time.
+Every state is a little different, but thankfully most of the government's shelter-in-place regulations have been lifted so the "force majeure" nature of the restrictions in March-May has all but disappeared for the time being, although we will continue to monitor the landscape for any changes along that front.
+In any case, we are diligently working with all of our clients to find a mutually agreeable date to reschedule, while at the same time applying any existing non-refundable payments to future dates within a reasonable amount of time.

 Q: What do you mean by a reasonable amount of time, and what happens if we can’t find a mutually agreeable date?